Updated for 2025

 February marks the annual tradition of recognizing the achievements, sacrifices, and significant contributions of African American men and women in America.
 Since 1976, every United States president has formally recognized February as Black History Month.
 Here are some places that should be on your list to delve into the wealth of knowledge and culture that is ingrained in the foundation of this region.
 Additionally, be sure to check out these exclusive stories about Black History sites in Fairfax County:

-• Sully Historic Site, which is a member of the Underground Railroad Network to Freedom, interprets the lives of enslaved Black people at the former plantation (Hot Tip: From March - November, you can embark on their "Forgotten Road Tour" of the outbuildings and representative slave quarter cabin to learn more).
+- Sully Historic Site, which is a member of the Underground Railroad Network to Freedom, interprets the lives of enslaved Black people at the former plantation.

 Celebrate LOVE

 It’s no secret that February brings a celebration of love and romance.
 Whether you’re spending Valentine’s Day with a significant other, family, or friends, there are a variety of ways to celebrate love this month.
 From a Sweetheart Show and Dance to learning how to decorate your own cake, check out our constantly updated list of V-Day events that are sure to make that special someone swoon.
-Or, plan the ultimate date night at home for a more intimate experience.
+Or, plan an unconventional date night for a unique and memorable experience.
 Need gift ideas?
 Check out some of these Winter Must-Haves from area makers that may just make the perfect surprise for your special someone.

 If you want to plan a romantic getaway to Fairfax County, here's your comprehensive guide to a memorable trip away.

-Hot tip: If you love spotting the best photo ops, you’ll want to snap a pic with our bedazzled LOVEwork sign at the Workhouse Arts Center (or find others in NoVa on this 2-day itinerary following the LOVE!)
+Hot tip: If you love spotting the best photo ops, you’ll want to snap a pic with our bedazzled LOVEwork sign at the Workhouse Arts Center (or find others in NoVa following the LOVE!)
 You can even make it into a challenge by hitting all of Fairfax County's most Instagrammable spots!
-For more unusual photo ops, check out these rather interesting Selfie Spots
+For more unusual photo ops, check out these rather interesting Selfie Spots.

 Fairfax City Chocolate Lovers Festival

 Chocolate lovers, mark your calendars because the sweetest event of the year is BACK!
-The annual Chocolate Lovers Festival returns the first weekend of February for the first time since the pandemic.
+The annual City of Fairfax Chocolate Lovers Festival returns the first weekend of February!
 Enjoy three days of chocolatey indulgence, featuring local chocolatiers, vendors, chefs, and more.

 Eat Ice Cream for Breakfast Day

 Did you hear the scoop?
 It seems like there’s a dedicated day for everything nowadays, and National Ice Cream for Breakfast Day is no exception!
-Surprise the family with an unconventional breakfast on Saturday the 4th, and head to one of Fairfax County’s many delicious ice cream shops
+Surprise the family with an unconventional breakfast on Saturday the 3rd, and head to one of Fairfax County’s many delicious ice cream shops.

 National Drink Wine Day